alphagov/govuk-design-system/src/styles/typography/index.md

 {{ example({group: "styles", item: "typography", example: "link-no-underline", html: true, open: true}) }}

-## Lists

-Use lists to make blocks of text easier to read, and to break information into manageable chunks.

-{{ example({group: "styles", item: "typography", example: "list", html: true, open: true, size: "s"}) }}

-### Bulleted lists

-Introduce bulleted lists with a lead-in line ending in a colon.
-Start each item with a lowercase letter, and do not use a full stop at the end.

-{{ example({group: "styles", item: "typography", example: "list-bullet", html: true, open: true, size: "s"}) }}

-### Numbered lists

-Use numbered lists instead of bulleted lists when the order of the items is relevant.

-You do not need to use a lead-in line for numbered lists.
-Items in a numbered list should end in a full stop because each should be a complete sentence.

-{{ example({group: "styles", item: "typography", example: "list-number", html: true, open: true, size: "s"}) }}

-### Adding extra spacing between list items

-If a list is hard to read because the items run across multiple lines you can add extra spacing.

-{{ example({group: "styles", item: "typography", example: "list-spaced", html: true, open: true, size: "s"}) }}

 ## Section break

 You can use the `govuk-section-break` classes on an `<hr>` element to create a thematic break between sections of content. `govuk-section-break` has class-based modifiers for different size margins.